 The Company does not hold any assets in cash form.
 Cash settlements of its dividend obligations to holders of preference shares, which are discretionary and subject to director resolution, pass through an intercompany account.
-Group relief is also settled through an intercompany account.

 (e) Operational risk

 Operational risk is the risk of a direct or indirect loss, arising from inadequate or failed internal processes, people and systems, or external events, including changes in the regulatory environment.